 Facilities: Restaurant, laundry service, room service, bicycle rental.

-Want to make the most of your stay?
-Here’s our recommendations for the 7 best things to do in Hoi An!
+- Want to make the most of your stay?
+Here are our top tips for the 7 best things to do in Hoi An!